gennyble/roan/README.md

 You can now execute `cargo apk run` and the program will be compiled, uploaded to your phone, and automatically ran.

 But how can you know it ran?
 Check the logs!
-Run the command below to retreive them.
+Run the command below to retrieve them.
 ```bash
 adb logcat RustStdoutStderr:D "*:S"
 ```